Topics on this page

 An interested person may also present to the court any material and/or relevant information which may affect the guardianship proceedings.

-After the appointment of guardian, and for the duration of the guardianship, an interested person may invoke the jurisdiction of the court at any time to resolve questions related to the guardianship estate or its administration.
-For example, if an interested person has concerns that a guardian of the property may be misappropriating funds, or that the medical needs of a disabled person are not adequately being met by a guardian of the person, an interested person perpetually has standing to raise their concerns with the court.
-In addition, an interested person is expressly authorized by statute to file a petition:
+After the appointment of guardian interested person may invoke the jurisdiction of the court at any time during the guardianship to resolve questions related to the guardianship estate or its administration.
+For example, if an interested person has concerns that a guardian of the property may be misappropriating funds, or that the medical needs of a disabled person are not adequately being met they can raise their concerns with the court.

 - requiring bond, security, additional bond, or security in an estate where bond can be required,